Reading Time: about 20 hours

 Now 700 pages into the story, although I was enjoying it and reading it with every free moment I had to spare, I was also very frustrated.
 I had expected so much more.
 Soon I was changing my tune, though, in what I consider the most intriguing, thoughtful, and engaging part of the story: Kvothe’s training with the Adem.
 From having to learn the language and history, to dealing with prejudice against outsiders, Kvothe’s struggles in Adem and the way their culture is presented is some of the finest writing I have read in quite some time.
 Though I consider The Name of the Wind to be the superior story, the Adem portion of The Wise Man’s Fear transcends anything found in The Name of the Wind.
 The subsequent meeting with the Edema Ruh was also quite excellent, though everything that happens after that (about the last 100 pages) is very anti-climactic.

 I still have a lot of questions after reading this book, based on some of the things that happen to present-day Kvothe.
-I’m going to hide my speculations using a black font color, so that the only way to see it is to highlight it.
-That way, if you don’t want to see a few spoilers, you can just skip over this next bit to the end.
+If you don’t want to see a few spoilers, you can just skip over this bulleted area to the next paragraph.
 These are the conclusions I drew by the end of the book:

-- Kvothe has forgotten Sympathy, calling the Wind, and even the fighting he learned from the Adem. or maybe he has mentally blocked it out.
+- Kote has forgotten Sympathy, calling the Wind, and even the fighting he learned from the Adem. or maybe he has mentally blocked it out.
 In any event he seems rather powerless.

 - He was not successful in killing the Chandrian, as Bast still is terrified about using their names, which he wouldn’t be if they are dead.

-- The last sentence of the book describes Kvothe as a man waiting to die.
+- The last sentence of the book describes Kote as a man waiting to die.
 The only way I can see Kvothe wanting to die is if something terrible happened to Denna.

 I know this review sounds very negative, because I’m pointing out what I consider to be serious flaws.
 A flawed Patrick Rothfuss story, however, is still more than the sum of many books out there.
 His style continues to be easy to read and enjoyable; his writing is beautiful and at times astonishing, with a lyrical and poetic quality that hasn’t been seen since Tolkien.
 I’ve maintained all along that this is why I don’t give a rating to the books I read…Rothfuss reaches for immense heights, and though The Wise Man’s Fear falls short of my lofty expectations, it can in no way be considered equal to or lesser than some other book that doesn’t have as many flaws but plays it safe.